MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-reports-trace.md

 ### General dimensions

 The following table explains the general dimensions of the **Success report generation** operation.
-The table lists the dimensions that are specific to Business Central.

 |Dimension|Description or value|
 |---------|-----|